OctopusDeploy/blog/blog/2020-08/negotiating-with-the-gatekeepers/index.md

 9.05am.

 “OVER MY DEAD BODY!” you hear yourself scream.
-Your last thread of patience snapped and you’re no longer in control.
+Your last thread of patience just snapped and you’re no longer in control.

 This retrospective could have gone better.